 Blood disorders: In rare cases, a low white blood cell count has been reported with people taking this medication.
 Your doctor may occasionally monitor your level of white blood cells by performing blood tests.
 Low white blood cell levels may increase your risk for infection.
 If you notice any signs of infection (e.g. fever, sore throat), contact your doctor as soon as possible.

 Cough: People taking ramipril may develop a dry, persistent cough that usually disappears only after stopping or lowering the dose of ramipril.

 Liver function: This medication may cause liver problems.
 If you experience any signs of liver problems such as yellowing of the skin or eyes, fever, generally feeling unwell, abdominal pain, nausea, vomiting, loss of appetite, itching, muscle pain, rash, or swollen glands, contact your doctor immediately.
-People who have liver problems will need to be closely monitored by their doctor while taking this medication.
+If you have liver problems, you will need to be closely monitored by your doctor while taking this medication.

 Low blood pressure: Occasionally, blood pressure drops too low after taking ramipril.
 This usually happens after the first or second dose or when the dose is increased.
 It is more likely to occur for those who take diuretics, or the medication aliskiren, have a salt-restricted diet, are on dialysis, have diarrhea, or are vomiting.
 To reduce the risk of dizziness, get up slowly from a lying or sitting position.
 If low blood pressure causes you to faint or feel lightheaded, contact a doctor.

 Potassium: Increases in blood levels of potassium can occur with use of this medication.
 This rarely causes problems, but your doctor may want to monitor your potassium levels through blood tests.

 Reduced alertness: This medication may reduce alertness, especially at the beginning of treatment.
 Do not drive or perform tasks that require alertness until you know how this medication affects you.